umd-psycholing/TransCloze_old/README.md

 2. responses are typically short (mostly a single word)
 3. latency of the production is valuable data

-However, it could be used for processing of other kinds of data.
+However, it could be used to process other kinds of data.

 ![overview](./overview.png)